OxCGRT/Brazil-covid-policy/README.md

 #### Getting data
 The [/data](https://github.com/OxCGRT/Brazil-covid-policy/tree/master/data) folder in this repo contains recent exports from the Brazil sub-national database.
 You are welcome to build applications that draw directly from this repository.
 The data is a full export from the database presented in "jurisdiction-day" format, with a column of notes from our data collectors for each indicator.
 This is updated manually on a regular basis, and so the file name may change.
 Please note that some of the comments contain commas and other characters interpreted as a delimiter, and so may cause problems when parsing this CSV file.

-You can also get Brazilian sub-national Covid-19 government response policies through our API.
-Documentation for this is published [here](https://github.com/OxCGRT/Brazil-covid-policy/tree/master/documentation).

 ### Survey data on citzens experiences and opinions relating to Covid-19 and government policies
 We also present the original [results](https://github.com/OxCGRT/Brazil-covid-policy/tree/master/data) of two rounds of a survey.
 The first round was conducted between 6 to 27 May and surveyed 1,654 citizens across eight state capitals.
 In the second round, 1,861 interviews were conducted between 27 July and 2 October 2020.